wovo/hwcpp/docs/hwcpp-targets.md

 This is the modern version of the original, still tremendously popular Arduino board.
-There are various clones of this borad, which are equivalent but use different USB-to-serial chips.
+There are various clones of this board, which are equivalent but different in small details, for instance the USB-to-serial chips.

 The connector pin names are the Arduino pin names, which have no relation with the chip pin names.